benhowell/benhowell.github.com/_drafts/data-analytics-and-the-deployment-dystopia.md

 Ultimately, all of these new developments raise philosophical questions.
 As professional performance becomes easier to measure and see, will we become slaves to our own status and potential, ever-focused on the metrics that tell us how and whether we are measuring up?
 Will too much knowledge about our limitations hinder achievement and stifle our dreams?

+Corporate analytics needs to be regulated to allow for a space for privacy and to ensure that people can consent to have their information mined.

+will be tracked only for their suitability for their initial jobs, not for their potential.

+Knowledge is power, if the power only flows one way then there will be control and abuse.
+The findings of the analytics on any potential employee (hired or not) should required to be share with that person, not only with the employer.
+For a modest fee (under $100) the analytics company should run that persons numbers through their system to determine the be job matches for them.
+Only then it can be equitable.